Uber Launches An App To Connect Job Seekers With Gig Work

 Uber claims its app will make it easier to find and take a shift while also giving businesses more flexibility to increase staff when it gets busy and make scheduling easier.
 It will also include information for workers about the skills and possible attire required for the job and allows them to track their hours.

 The company said it's partnering with staffing agencies that "employ, pay and handle worker benefits."
+Uber spokesman Xavier Van Chau said the app will charge businesses for the jobs they fill.
+He said the rate will vary based on how quickly the shifts need to be filled, qualifications required and other factors.

 It's unclear if Uber plans to expand Uber Works to other cities.
-In an email, Uber spokesman Xavier Van Chau said the company is focused on making its launch in Chicago a success.
+In an email, Van Chau said the company is focused on making its launch in Chicago a success.

 "We are concentrating on building the Uber Works platform well in the Chicagoland area and delivering value to local workers and businesses," Van Chau said.
 "We're excited about the potential of Uber Works and will share more on possible expansion as we continue to grow."